On Syrian frontier, Turks bemoan soured ties

 Esen is from Antakya, the ancient city of Antioch, in Turkey's southern Hatay province, a panhandle that juts down into Syria and was once part of it.

-With a Syrian mother and a Turkish father, Esen epitomises the inhabitants of a frontier region where family ties transcend political borders and where people share a common history, culture and language.
+With a Syrian mother and a Turkish father, Esen epitomizes the inhabitants of a frontier region where family ties transcend political borders and where people share a common history, culture and language.

 Arabic flows as freely as Turkish on Hatay's streets as bilingual residents sit down to a plate of hummus, a staple dish in Syria and throughout the Arab world but rare in most parts of Turkey, though it is sometimes thought of as a Turkish dish.